AyeshaSaleh/BI-Dashboards/README.md

-# 📊 Power BI Dashboards Repository
+# 📊 Power BI Dashboards

 A collection of comprehensive Power BI projects ranging from macroeconomic analysis and social data to retail performance and competitive data challenges.